PacktPublishing/MuleSoft-for-Salesforce-Developers/Chapter6/01-introducing-dataweave/README.md

 # Introducing DataWeave

-Find here the scripts used for Chapter 6, Transform with DataWeave.
+Find here the scripts or snippets used for Chapter 6, Transform with DataWeave.

 You can either copy and paste from this README directly, or you can go to the corresponding file.